 We kept thanking her over and over again, but she kept insisting and telling us how much she enjoyed her dinner.
 We hugged her and were on our way.
 We kept talking about how nuts it was that a complete stranger to us paid for our meal.
 She started as some weird lady at dinner by herself who wanted some peace and quiet and then we got to know her and she was the nicest woman ever (and not just because she paid for our meal).

-Our waiter wasn't the best photographer and there wasn't the best lighting.
+This is the worst quality picture ever.
+Our waiter wasn't the best photographer and there wasn't the best lighting. |